Emotional Impact of Chronic GVHD

 Religious or spiritual distress is real and patients with serious chronic illness such as GVHD do not have to go through it alone.
 Through their professional training and experience, chaplains can assist patients to cope with their spiritual distress.

-It may also be beneficial for you to find meaning in your journey.
+It may also be beneficial for the patient to find meaning in his or her journey.
 Some patients have found that giving back and finding a purpose in their new course in life can make managing the emotional aspects of GVHD easier.
-For instance, volunteering in a hospital may provide you with a sense of fulfillment and help you better cope with GVHD.
-Hearing about your experience may also help to ease some of the concerns of other patients.
+For instance, volunteering in a hospital may provide the patient with a sense of fulfillment and help him or her better cope with GVHD.
+Hearing about the patient's own experience may also help to ease some of the concerns of other patients.

-• Seek activities that bring you pleasure (e.g., listening to music, dancing, coloring, watching a favorite movie, visiting nature).
+• Seeking activities that bring the patient pleasure (e.g., listening to music, dancing, coloring, watching a favorite movie, visiting nature)

-• Stay present and mindful in every moment of your day.
+• Staying present and mindful in every moment of the day